 We’re committed to keeping your personal information safe and sound.
 In this section, you’ll read about the security measures we take to protect our customers’ data.

-As covered in section 5, we have to share your information with third parties to carry out some of our services, including lenders and insurers among others.
-We require every third party that we share information with to keep up adequate security safeguards and comply with all the required laws and standards for protecting personal information.
+As covered in section 4, we have to share your information with third parties to carry out some of our services, including lenders and insurers amongst others.
+We require every third party that we share information with to apply appropriate security safeguards and comply with all the required laws and standards for protecting personal information.